rrbanda/agent-sandbox-ocp/docs/architecture.md

               cpu: "1"
 ```

-The `runtimeClassName: kata` in the `podTemplateSpec.spec` tells Kubernetes to schedule this pod using the Kata runtime, which runs the container inside a micro-VM instead of a regular container.
+The `runtimeClassName: kata` in `podTemplateSpec.spec` tells Kubernetes to run this pod using the Kata runtime, which creates a micro-VM for the container.